chaoss/wg-evolution/focus-areas/code-development-efficiency/change-requests-duration.md

 # Change Requests Duration

-Question: What is the duration of time between the moment a change request starts and the moment it is accepted or closed?
+**Question: What is the duration of time between the moment a change request starts and the moment it is accepted or closed?**

-## Description
+## Overview

-Change requests are defined as in [Change Requests](https://chaoss.community/metric-change-requests/).
-Accepted change requests are defined in [Change Requests Accepted](https://chaoss.community/metric-change-requests-accepted/).

-The change request duration is the duration of the period since the change request started, to the moment it ended (by being accepted and being merged in the code base).
-This only applies to accepted change requests.
+Change Requests Duration measures the time from when a change request starts to when it ends (by being accepted and merged into the code base), applicable only to [accepted change requests](https://chaoss.community/metric-change-requests-accepted/).
+Data points here represent the duration of each accepted change request, calculated from its opening date to the date it is merged into the codebase.
+In case there are comments or other events after the code is merged, they are not considered for measuring the duration of the [change requests](https://chaoss.community/metric-change-requests/).
 For example, in GitLab a change request starts when a developer uploads a proposal for a change in code, opening a change request.
-It finishes when the change request is finally accepted and merged in the code base, closing the change request.

-In case there are comments or other events after the code is merged, they are not considered for measuring the duration of the change request.

-## Objectives
-Review duration for accepted change requests is one of the indicators showing how long does a project take before accepting a contribution of code.
-Of course, this metric is not the only one that should be used to track volume of coding activity.

-## Implementation

-Potential aggregators include:
-* Median.
-Median (50% percentile) of change request duration for all accepted change requests in the considered period of time.

-Potential parameters include:
-* Period of time.
-Start and finish date of the period.
-Default: forever.
-Period during which accepted change requests are considered.
-An accepted change request is considered to be in the period if its creation event is in the period.
-* Criteria for source code.
-Algorithm.
-Default: all files are source code.
-If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.

-### Filters

-* By actors (submitter, reviewer, merger).
-Requires actor merging (merging ids corresponding to the same author).
-* By groups of actors (employer, gender... for each of the actors).
-Requires actor grouping, and likely, actor merging.
-* Median per month over time
-* Median per group over time
-* Distribution of durations for a certain period
+A project with a history of long change request durations may create a negative perception among contributors, and might discourage them from participating.

+## Want to Know More?

+<span markdown="1"><details>

+<summary>Click to read more about this metric.</summary>

 ### Data Collection Strategies